List of Britain's Got Talent finalists

 In Series 18, a Live Show Golden Buzzer was introduced in the semi-finals, giving each judge and Ant & Dec (who gave theirs to KSI) a chance to press the buzzer for any act in the semi-final they were chosen for and send that act straight through to the final.
 Amanda Holden pressed hers for LED dance group The Blackouts.
 Simon Cowell pressed his for guitarist Olly Pearson.
 Bruno Tonioli pressed his for opera singer Jasmine Rice.
 Alesha Dixon pressed hers for stand-up comedian Joseph Charm.
 KSI pressed his (in Ant & Dec's right) for magician and eventual winner Harry Moulding.
+In Series 19, Amanda pressed hers for singer Matty Juniosa.
+Alesha pressed hers for dance group Sadeck Berrabah & LMA.
+KSI pressed his for foot juggler Liwei Yang.
+Simon pressed his for spoken-word poet Sonny Green.
+The group Golden Buzzer was pressed for drone display group Celestial.

 In the final, each of the finalists perform again, but this time the result is determined purely from the public vote, with the winner receiving £250,000 (£100,000 in series 1–5, £500,000 in series 6) and the chance to perform their act at the Royal Variety Performance.

 Opera singer Paul Potts won the first series of the competition in 2007.
 Street dancer George Sampson won the second series in 2008.
 Dance troupe Diversity won the third series in 2009.
 Gymnastics troupe Spelbound won the fourth series in 2010.
 Singer Jai McDowall won the fifth series in 2011.
 Dog act Ashleigh and Pudsey won the sixth series in 2012.
 Shadow theatre group Attraction won the seventh series in 2013.
 Classical singers Collabro won the eighth series in 2014.
 Dog act Jules O'Dwyer & Matisse won the ninth series in 2015.
 Magician Richard Jones won the tenth series in 2016.
 Pianist Tokio Myers won the eleventh series in 2017.
 Comedian Lost Voice Guy won the twelfth series in 2018.
 Singer Colin Thackery won the thirteenth series in 2019.
 Comedic singer and pianist Jon Courtenay won the fourteenth series in 2020.
 Comedian Axel Blake won the fifteenth series in 2022.
 Comedian Viggo Venn won the sixteenth series in 2023.
 Singer Sydnie Christmas won the seventeenth series in 2024.
 Magician Harry Moulding won the eighteenth series in 2025.
+Choir The Hawkstone Farmer's Choir won the nineteenth series in 2026.